 Grant also has significant and important broadcasting roles with CBS Sports, Turner Sports and NBATV.
 In 2015, Grant was added as a game analyst for the NCAA Final Four and National Championship game.
 He joined Bill Raftery and Jim Nantz to call games together throughout the tournament.
 Additionally, Grant has substantial on-site responsibilities during the TNT broadcast of the NCAA March to the Final Four and their coverage of the NBA Playoffs.
 Grant is also a studio analyst on NBA TV's GameTime.
 During those broadcasts, Grant opines on issues of the past week in the NBA and provides contemporaneous commentary on that night's 10-12 NBA games while in progress.
 Grant also serves as an occasional studio analyst on TNT's Inside the NBA.

 Prior to the NBA, Grant was two-time national champion at Duke University.
 He spent four years playing for the Blue Devils and was inducted into the Duke Athletics Hall of Fame Class of 2016 for his contributions to the program.
 Grant was named the 2017 recipient of the NCAA President’s Gerald R. Ford Award, recognizing his significant leadership as an advocate for college sports.

 Hill lives in Orlando with his wife, Tamia, a 7-time Grammy-nominated singer, and their two daughters.

-Elected to the Duke University Board of Trustees in 2021, Hill serves on the Undergraduate Education Committee.
+Elected to the Duke University Board of Trustees in 2021, Hill chairs the Committee on Honorary Degrees and serves on the Governance Committee and Undergraduate Education Committee.